 Is it necessary for the doctor to dilate my pupils during the exam?

-Although pupil dilatation is not always necessary, the doctor may make this decision during your exam.
-If required, this painless process is like opening a door so the doctor can fully examine your retina.
+Although pupil dilatation is not always necessary, our doctors may make this decision during your exam.
+If required, this painless process is like opening a door so our doctors can fully examine your retina.
 Dilation can assist in detecting diseases such as diabetes, high blood pressure, and macular degeneration.